LLNL/ExaCA/examples/README.md

 # ExaCA problem types and auxiliary files
-ExaCA currently can model three types of problems:
+ExaCA currently can model five types of problems:

 * Problem type C is a directional solidification problem, with the bottom surface initialized with some fraction of sites home to epitaxial grains and at the liquidus temperature and a positive thermal gradient in the +Z direction.
 The domain is then cooled at a constant rate.
 * Problem type S is an array of hemispherical spots, with the number of spots in X, Y, and the number of layers for which the pattern is repeated (offset by a specified number of cells in the positive Z direction) specified.
 This problem type also uses fixed thermal gradient magnitude and cooling rate for each spot.